Croquembouche/AutowareUniverse-Carla/README.md

 #### Known Bug
 1. The vehicle should receive commands through `/control/command/control_cmd`, but it current receives control from `/control/trajectory_follower/control_cmd`
-2. GNSS Sensor is currently disabled due to it flying around.

 #### If you have further questions, email me at willhe@udel.edu
 #### Paper to Cite: Still Under Review